-As identified in the Tier 1 Draft EIS, route alternative 4-A is the preferred route alternative as recommended to the FRA for the Chicago to Council Bluffs-Omaha Regional Passenger Rail System Study and was carried forward for further analysis in the Tier 1 Draft EIS, along with the no-build alternative.
-Route Aalternative 4-A was identified as the most reasonable route alternative for the project to carry forward for further analysis in the Tier 1 EIS.
+As identified in the Tier 1 Final EIS, Route Alternative 4-A is the preferred route alternative as recommended to the FRA for the Chicago to Council Bluffs-Omaha Regional Passenger Rail System Study and was carried forward for further analysis in the Tier 1 Final EIS, along with the no-build alternative.
+Route Alternative 4-A was identified as the most reasonable route alternative for the project to carry forward for further analysis in the Tier 1 EIS.

-For further information on the alternative screening process, see the Final Alternatives Analysis in Appendix A of the Tier 1 Draft EIS.
+For further information on the alternative screening process, see the Final Alternatives Analysis Report in Appendix A of the Tier 1 Final EIS.

 Route alternative 4-A was carried forward for detailed evaluation because, when compared to the other route alternatives considered, it:

 - Has relatively low construction complexity and relatively low construction costs.

 - Has grade-crossing complexity similar to all route alternatives.